microsoft/vsts-extension-retrospectives/README.md

 feedback" is checked, then the cards will show no names, appearing anonymous.

-If when creating a retrospective, the checkbox for 'Obscure the feedback of others during the Collect Phase' was checked, then while typing the feedback of others will not be shown, even if anonymous.
+If when creating a retrospective, the checkbox for 'Obscure the feedback of others during the Collect Phase' was checked, then while typing, the feedback of others will not be shown, even if anonymous.
 You can only edit items that you have created in this mode.

 ![A screenshot of a board that shows two columnds for "Mad" and "Sad."
 The each column has two feedback items: one which has text visible and another where there is a blur that obscures the text from another user.](https://github.com/microsoft/vsts-extension-retrospectives/raw/main/documentation/images/desktop/obscured-anonymous-feedback.png)

+Once feedback from all users is collected, move on to the next phase of **Group**.

 #### Group